 Kieron, 50, says: ‘I’d been overweight for much of my life, to the point where I didn’t really acknowledge it any more.
-Being inactive, wearing 5XL shirts and asking for seat-belt extenders on flights was just normal life for me.
-I was even used to the abuse that would get thrown at me in the street.
+Being inactive, wearing 5XL shirts and asking for seat-belt extenders on flights was just my ‘normal’.
+I was even used to the abuse I got in the street.
 It wasn’t until my doctor told me that an injury to my leg was struggling to heal because I’d developed type 2 diabetes that I decided to make a change.
-I knew that the condition was often weight-related, so it was a big wake-up call for me.
-I was almost 30st at the time and I couldn’t even put my own shoes and socks on — I had to get Helen to do it for me.’
+I knew the condition was often weight-related, so it was a wake-up call for me.
+I was almost 30st at the time, and I couldn’t even put my own shoes and socks on; I had to get Helen to do it for me.’

-Helen, 51, was keen to support her husband of 16 years.
-She says: ‘I’d struggled with my weight since school and although I’d had the odd weight loss attempt here and there, I never really had much success.
-I thought joining Slimming World with Kieron would be a good way to support him and to improve my own health.
+Helen, 51, was keen to support her husband.
+She says: ‘I’d struggled with my weight since school and although I’d had the odd weight loss attempt here and there, I never had much success.
+I thought joining Slimming World with Kieron would be a good way to help him and to improve my own health.
 The first group we could attend happened to be on Valentine’s Day 2020.
 We don’t usually celebrate it, but it turned out to be a great night for our marriage!’

-He says: ‘I didn’t know much about Slimming World, so I assumed I’d be on a diet of salad and I was worried it would be really restrictive and complicated to follow.
+Kieron says: ‘I didn’t know much about Slimming World, so I’d assumed I’d be on a diet of salad and was worried it would be really restrictive and complicated to follow.
 I was blown away when I discovered how wrong I was.
 We found it easy to fit the plan around our lives — and around the dietary advice from my healthcare team.
-We still eat our favourite meals like satay chicken and home-made chips – we just cook them in a different way – and we’re never hungry.
+We still eat our favourite meals, like satay chicken and home-made chips – we just cook them in a different way – and we’re never hungry.

-‘Group was really great, too.
-I was worried about being judged and having my weight read aloud and that I’d be the only man there, but none of those things happened.
-Instead we found ourselves surrounded by so much support.
+‘Group was really great, too, and I was pleasantly surprised that I wasn’t the only man there.
+I was nervous about being judged and having my weight read aloud, but neither of those things happened.
+Instead, we found ourselves surrounded by so much support.
 After a few weeks, the country entered lockdown, so our group moved to a virtual service.
-It ensured we never felt alone, and without the usual visits from our family and friends it became a bit of a lifeline for us.
-It was the highlight of our week and really kept us motivated.’
+It ment we never felt alone and, without the usual visits from our family and friends, it became a bit of a lifeline for us.
+It was the highlight of our week and it kept us motivated.’

 Kieron and Helen’s day on a plate